adityaramesh/lantern/README.md

     operations to construct deeper VGG nets.)
   - NIN, Maxout, PReLU.
   - "Inception" modules for GoogLeNet.

-- Stopping criterion for max time (by extrapolating how many epochs we can do based on the time taken by previous ones).

 - Generalize the "train_files" parameter to a list of abstract resources that can either be file names or classes.
 This allows the batch provider to